trumpfheller/trumpfheller.github.io/testing/bt.md

 * Invalid Authentication Responses: Indicates issues with pairing security. => Action: Examine the Authentication Process: Ensure that the correct authentication methods are being used and that there are no mismatches in security parameters.
 * Malformed Packets: Suggests that the packets being sent are not formatted correctly, potentially due to firmware bugs.  => Action: Review Packet Formats: Check for protocol violations or incorrect packet structures that may be causing the errors.
 * Timing Issues: Delays or timing mismatches in packet exchanges could indicate performance issues or interference. => Action: Analyze the timing of packet exchanges to identify any delays or synchronization issues.

-In such cases, you would need to:
-* Examine the Authentication Process: Ensure that the correct authentication methods are being used and that there are no mismatches in security parameters.
-* Review Packet Formats: Check for protocol violations or incorrect packet structures that may be causing the errors.
-* Check Timing: Analyze the timing of packet exchanges to identify any delays or synchronization issues.